Life in Modern Britain

 In response, The Painsley Catholic Academy Directors are committed to actively promoting the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.
 This is done through the effective spiritual, moral, social and cultural development of students, including through our extra-curricular activity and work within our local community.
 Tolerance is at the heart of our RE curriculum as it explores other faiths and appreciates the views of those with no faith.

 Democracy: This is achieved through our distinctive purpose of serving the Common Good.
-Regular student voice, Student Council, and charity work, all contribute to serving our school, local and national community.
+Regular 'student voice', Student Council, and charity work, all contribute to serving our school, local and national community.

 Rule of Law: Within Blessed William Howard clear rules are adhered to both in and outside the classroom with an understanding of the need, and respect, for the law.
-Students actively engage in and participate with the promotion of rights and their associated duties.
-The Home/School agreement promotes this understanding to beyond the school gates.
+Students actively engage in and participate in the promotion of rights and their associated duties.
+The Home/School agreement promotes this understanding beyond the school gates.
 The pastoral citizenship programme also contributes significantly to the education of the importance of the rule of law as well as an adherence to the RRS charter.
 These are underpinned through our rewards and sanctions system with half-termly rewards assemblies.

 Individual Liberty: Students at Blessed William Howard are encouraged to make individual choices knowing that they are in a safe, secure and supportive environment.
 Students are encouraged to realise their full potential as cherished children of God who have a purpose and meaning in this world.